General Relativistic Radiation Magnetohydrodynamic Simulations of Thin Magnetically Arrested Disks: Introduction

-On the other hand, when an accretion disk piles up magnetic flux on the black hole and inner disk until the MRI is quenched and no more large-scale flux can be concentrated inward (magnetic forces pushing out balance gas forces pushing in), the accretion efficiency increases far beyond NT values, largely by maximizing the jet power.
+On the other hand, when an accretion disk accumulates magnetic flux onto the black hole horizon and into the inner disk until the MRI is quenched and no more large-scale flux can be concentrated inward (magnetic forces pushing out balance gas forces pushing in), the total accretion efficiency increases far beyond NT73 values.
 This is referred to as a magnetically arrested disk (MAD) state \citep{Narayan03}. \citet{Avara16} built upon prior numerical work to study MAD disks in the thin, radiatively efficient Sub-Eddington regime for the first time.
 They were able to demonstrate the self-consistent inward transport of magnetic flux by a thin disk thereby saturating into the MAD state, and characterized the radiation, wind, and jet efficiencies, disk structure, and jet power in such a system.
-They found that a Sub-Eddington, moderately thin disk can be as much as twice as radiatively efficient as the NT model would predict.
-However, \citet{Avara16} made use of an \textit{ ad hoc} cooling function to maintain a particular disk thickness, and large unknowns in converting the cooling in those simulations to the dissipation of a real system called for more realistic numerical experiments which include self-consistent radiative transport and proper ray-tracing.
+They found that a Sub-Eddington, moderately thin disk can be as much as twice as radiatively efficient as the NT73 model would predict.
+However, \citet{Avara16} made use of an \textit{ ad hoc} cooling function to maintain a particular disk thickness, and large unknowns in converting the cooling in those simulations to the dissipation of a real system called for more realistic numerical experiments which include self-consistent radiative transport.

-GRMHD simulations of thick disks in the MAD state have found a broad range of high accretion efficiencies, 30\%, for example, for a black hole with $a/M$=0.5, and 140\% for a black hole with $a/M$=0.99 \citep{tnm11}. \citet{tm12} studied the differences in the jet power of prograde and retrograde black holes and found accretion efficiencies of up to $\sim$300\% for the prograde case and $\sim$80\% for the retrograde case, for a black hole with $|a/M|$=0.9375.
+GRMHD simulations of thick disks in the MAD state have found a broad range of high accretion efficiencies, 30\%, for example, for a black hole with $a/M$=0.5, and 140\% for a black hole with $a/M$=0.99 \citep{tnm11}. \citet{tm12} studied the differences in the jet power of prograde and retrograde black holes and found accretion efficiencies of up to $\sim$105\% for the prograde case and $\sim$35\% for the retrograde case, for a black hole with $|a/M|$=0.9 and \citet{McKinney12a} confirmed these results through simulations of a thicker disk where they found an accretion efficiency of roughly 300\% for the prograde case and roughly 85\% for the retrograde case.
 These simulations were the first to demonstrate that the amount of magnetic flux threading the horizon and inner disk in the MAD state is determined by the accretion state alone and not the initial magnetic conditions of the simulations, so long as sufficient large-scale flux is available to be accreted.